Campaign Goal Breakdown

 The goal for Home for Hospice campaign is a collaborative community investment of $15 million.
 This is a big investment, with a big return for the community.

-In addition to $9 million to build and furnish this very special place, our goal includes an Operating Sustainability Fund (based on two years of operating costs: $5.4 million).
+In addition to $11 million to build and furnish this very special place, our goal includes an Operational Sustainability Fund.
 We chose to include this in our campaign goal as we do not, at this time, have a commitment of operational funding support from provincial health authorities.

 With the growing demand for end-of-life care options, the need for integrated family support, and appreciation of the potential of community partnerships to alleviate system pressures and enhance our capacity, we are confident such a partnership will come.

 We also recognize there are times when the community needs to lead the way when something is critically important.
 This is one of those times.

 ~ Garnet Clark, Chair, Board of Directors, Pilgrims Hospice Society